john-x-jiang/phy_geo/Readme.md

 1. Check your cuda version.
 I've tested both `cu101` and `cu102`, and both of them are able to work.
 2. Python version >= `3.8` would be recommended.
 3. To install the python packages, change the variable `CUDA` in the script `req_torch_geo.sh`, then run it.
 4. Check the configuration under `./config/`.
-For now I use `p06.json` to make sure there is no bug in my code.
-Some important parameters:
+Please use `seg04.json` for ODE-GCNN and `seg26.json` for ST-GCNN.
+Here are some important parameters:
    1. seq_len: the length of the input time sequence
    2. latent_dim: the dimension of the latent feature
    3. nf: the number of the feature in each layer